spacetelescope/crds/docs/crds_users_guide/source/web_site_use.rst

 parameters present in the FITS primary header.
 It avoids uploading most of the dataset.
 It is known to work in Firefox and Chrome but not IE or Safari-5.

-Upload Dataset
-!!!!!!!!!!!!!!

-A user's dataset can be uploaded to the server for best references evaluation.

 Archived Dataset
 !!!!!!!!!!!!!!!!